skypjack/uvw/README.md

 No need to keep track of them.

-To know what are the available resources' types, please refer the API reference.
+To know what are the available resources' types, please refer to the API reference.

 ## The event-based approach

-For `uvw` offers an event-based approach, resources are small event emitters to which listeners can be attached.<br/>
+`uvw` offers an event-based approach, so resources are small event emitters to which listeners can be attached.<br/>
 Attaching a listener to a resource is the recommended way to be notified about changes.<br/>